DaFuqs/EnchantmentGroups/README.md

 - Players end up with equipment that have so many enchantments, that they are pretty much omnipotent beings

 ## Enchantment Groups Solution
-Enchantment Groups tries to resolve that problem seamlessly and vanilla-like.
+Enchantment Groups tries to resolve that problem immersively and vanilla-like.
 Using Enchantment Groups:
-- Players never have to resolve enchantment conflicts at all.
+- Players never have to resolve enchantment conflicts manually.
 No commands, no additional items, no screen cluttering tooltips
 - Easy to set up and maintain for modpack makers

 # Config